-- Works closely with the Chairman, Group CEO and Board Committee Chairmen in setting the rolling calendar of agenda items for the meetings of the Board and its committees
+Works closely with the Chairman, Group Chief Executive Officer and Board Committee Chairmen in setting the rolling calendar of agenda items for the meetings of the Board and its Committees

-- Provides advice on Board matters, legal and regulatory issues, corporate governance, Listing Rules compliance and best practice
+Provides advice on Board matters, legal and regulatory issues, corporate governance, Listing Rules compliance for example against the Listing Rules, and best practice

-To effectively discharge these responsibilities, the Board has additionally implemented a system of delegated authorities.
+To discharge these responsibilities effectively, the Board has additionally implemented a system of delegated authorities, which is described above.
 This enables the effective day-to-day operation of the business and ensures that significant matters are brought to the attention of management and the Board as appropriate.
 It is through this system that the Board is able to provide oversight and direction to the Executive Directors, the Senior Management Team and the wider business.

 Matters Reserved for the Board include: Authority; Strategy and Management; Structure and Capital; Investor Relations; Audit, Financial Reporting and Controls; Nominations to the Board; Executive Remuneration and Significant Contracts.

 Number of meetings available to the individual

 The table above shows the attendance of Directors at the meetings of the Board and of the Audit, Nomination and Remuneration Committees during the year ended 1 April 2016.
 Where a Director did not attend meetings owing to prior commitments or other unavoidable circumstances, they provided input to the Chairman so that their views were known.
 There was one Board meeting during the period where a CEO was not in post.

 Other members of the Senior Management Team and advisors attended Board meetings by invitation as appropriate throughout the year.
 The Board also held a two-day Strategy meeting during the period.